atilaneves/DIPs/Interpolation.md

 );
 ```

-The i-string version is, however, the most readable:
+The version proposed by this document is, however, the most readable:

 ```d
 enum result = text(